MilitaoLucas/olex2-gui/util/pyUtil/NoSpherA2/NoSpherA2.md

 # NoSpherA2
 <font color='red'>**This is a new and highly experimental procedure in Olex2, requiring considerable computing resources.
-Testing was performed using the Quantum Mechanics packages ORCA and Tonto as .tsc sources.**</font>
+During testing, the ORCA and Tonto software packages were used for the calculation of non-spherical atomic form factors.**</font>
 <br>
 <br>

 The acronym NoSpherA2 stands for Non-Spherical Atoms in Olex2.
-When this box is ticked, **non-spherical form factors** will be used in the refinement of the structure.
+When this box is ticked, **non-spherical atomic form factors** (stored in a **.tsc** file) will be used during refinement.
+It is more sophisticated than the spherical independent atom model used in ordinary refinement, leading to significantly more accurate crystal structures, especially hydrogen atom positions.
+See **Literature** section below for more information and computational details.

 ## Literature
 * Jayatilaka & Dittrich, Acta Cryst.
 2008, A64, 383